albertocarot1/datarevenue-code-challange/README.md

     docker-compose up orchestrator

-This will download the data, preprocess it, train the model, and create the evaluation report in TODO.
+This will download the data, preprocess it, train the model, and create the evaluation report the folder report, under data_root.